 The confirmed schedules are set when chorus contracts are signed, but in general, music rehearsals are three to four nights per week, starting a month before staging starts.
 A week prior to opening night, rehearsals are every night and mandatory.

 Rehearsals are held at Edmonton Opera's rehearsal hall, located at 15230 128 Ave.
 The productions are at the Jubilee Auditorium.

 Do I have to memorize my music?

 Yes.
 Not by the first rehearsal, but definitely by the time the staging rehearsals start.
-However, most members find that they memorize without much effort, through the rehearsals themselves.
+Most chorus members find that they memorize the music without much effort, through the rehearsals themselves.

 How do I learn my music?

 What if I can’t speak any foreign languages?